A motorcycle endorsement is required on a driver’s license to operate a bike in Florida legally. That means specialized training is needed.

 All drivers must carry PIP coverage with their insurance policies when operating a vehicle with four or more wheels in Florida.
 That’s because the state has a no-fault insurance blanket covering personal injuries.

 If a driver is injured in an accident, medical bill compensation of up to $2,500 is available if the claim is filed within 14 days.

 When medical bills develop from an emergency that a medical professional certifies, the payment threshold rises to $10,000.

-That coverage is not available to motorcycle owners, even if they have PIP from another vehicle.
+That coverage is unavailable to motorcycle owners, even if they have PIP from another vehicle.

 Here are some more frequently asked questions about the motorcycle insurance requirements in Florida to consider.